programmableinfrastructure/p24e.io/_guides/service-discovery/bamboo-haproxy-marathon.md

 ### 3. Configure matching rules in Bamboo

-Now, we want to hook up the Marathon Application to HAProxy, by telling Bamboo to which part of the URL HAProxy should look for.
+Now, we want to hook up the Marathon Application to HAProxy, by telling Bamboo which part of the URL HAProxy should look at.

 ![URL matching](url-matching.png)